codlark/cls-docs/docs/Elements-and-Properties.md

 ## The Image Elements
 There are two image element types, `image` and `image-box`, which are suited to different use cases.
 They both share these properties.

- - `source: SOURCE` - the image file to load.
+ - `source: SOURCE-PATH` - the image file to load.
 Most common file types are recognized, but png is recommended because it's not a lossy format.
 Default value is `[]`, no image.
  - `keep-ratio: TOGGLE` - whether to keep the image's original aspect ratio when resizing the image.
 Default value is `yes`.
  - `scale: SCALE-WIDTH(, SCALE-HEIGHT)` - percentage to scale image by.
 Unit is `%`.
 Composite property.
 Default value is `0` which means no scaling takes place.
 If `SCALE-HEIGHT` is left off `SCALE-WIDTH` is used for both directions.